Please click on each of the topics below to view, or scroll down to read them all

-Firewood cutting for personal use will be allowed (normal Provincial permit required if applicable).
+Firewood cutting for personal use will be allowed (with a normal Provincial permit required if applicable).
 However, commercial firewood cutting will require authority from the license holders.

 Yes, and the productivity of these resources may actually be improved as a result of the style of management used on the Community Forest.

 10. How will the values of communities that reside adjacent to or nearby the community forest be incorporated; i.e. clean air, water quality, wildlife habitat, ensuring a forested environment for children and grandchildren?

 A Community Forest tenure is a good fit for places where people enjoy living near forests.
 Local residents were consulted during the development of the Management Plan and Forest Stewardship Plans, which are specific to the Community Forest areas.
 A Standing Committee has been formed to provide a forum for residents, communities and resource users, and make recommendations on the management of the Community Forest.
 In addition, the Community Forest must comply with the Forest and Range Practices Act (and associated regulations) and Cariboo Chilcotin Land Use Plan, which set out specific requirements for the proper management of all resources.
 Furthermore, a rate of harvest that is sustainable in perpetuity has been set for the Community Forest.
 The need to operate a viable forestry operation on a fixed area over the long term means that logging will be done sustainably.